Huddersfield Corporation Tramways: Closure

 In 1931/32, Huddersfield began looking at using trolleybuses, and the tramway route to Almondbury was chosen for an experiment.
-Once Parliamentary sanction was obtained, the trams were withdrawn, the roadway was reconstructed, and new overhead wiring was erected.
-The new service opened on 4 December 1933, and the Corporation quickly decided to convert the routes to Lindley, Outlane, and Waterloo.
+Once approval from Parliament was obtained, the trams were withdrawn, the roadway was reconstructed, and new overhead wiring was erected.
+The new service opened on 4 December 1933, and the corporation quickly decided to convert the routes to Lindley, Outlane, and Waterloo.
 All three routes were opened on 11 November 1934.
 An order was then placed for a further 85 trolleybuses, and they were gradually brought into use as the tramway routes were converted.

 Tram services ended completely on 29 June 1940.
 The closing ceremonies were somewhat muted, due to the blackout and other restrictions caused by the hostilities of the Second World War.
-In the early years, the tram service had been supported from the rates, at a cost of £73,041, but it was profitable from 1906 onwards, generating £87,027 for the Corporation, which was used for rate relief.
+In the early years, the tram service had been supported from the rates, at a cost of £73,041, but it was profitable from 1906 onwards, generating £87,027 for the corporation, which was used for rate relief.
 After closure, all of the trams were scrapped, and none survived.